ui5-community/ui5-ecosystem-showcase/README.md

 ## Backend Connectivity

-The UI5 Ecosystem Showcase provides several tooling extensions which can be used to connect to different backends.
+The UI5 Ecosystem Showcase provides several UI5 CLI extensions which can be used to connect to different backends.

 ### `cds-plugin-ui5`